 Aims and scope

-The journal scope is focused on studies with general implications for atmospheric science rather than investigations that are primarily of local or technical interest.
+Articles with a local focus must clearly explain how the results extend and compare with current knowledge.
 Authors should pay particular attention to whether their paper would fit better in other journals published by Copernicus Publications, such as Atmospheric Measurement Techniques or Geoscientific Model Development.
 The manuscript types considered for peer-reviewed publication are research articles, review articles, technical notes, letters, measurement reports, opinions, and commentaries/replies.